Find Trusted Heat Pump Repair Experts Near You

 How often should I have my heat pump serviced?

-To keep your heat pump running smoothly and efficiently, schedule preventative maintenance.
-It's recommended to have your heat pump inspected and tuned up at least bi-annually, to prepare for the change in seasons.
+To keep your heat pump running smoothly and efficiently, regular maintenance is key. .
+It's recommended to have your heat pump professionally serviced at least twice a year – once in the spring and once in the fall, to prepare for the change in seasons.
 It also extends the lifespan of your heat pump and can save money on energy bills.

 How long does a heat pump last?